China charges 2 Canadians with spying in Huawei-linked case

 Both men have been held for 18 months.
 They were detained shortly after the December 2018 arrest of Meng Wanzhou, a top executive at Chinese tech giant Huawei.
 The daughter of Huawei’s founder was arrested at the request of U.S. authorities who want her on fraud charges related to trade with Iran.

+A Canadian judge ruled this month that the U.S. extradition case against Meng could proceed to the next stage.

-China has denied any link between her case and the lengthy detention of the two Canadian men, but outside experts see them as linked.
-Meng has been released on bail while her extradition case proceeds in court.
+China has denied any explicit link between her case and the lengthy detention of the two Canadian men, but outside experts see them as tied and Chinese diplomats have strongly implied a connection.

+Meng has been released on bail while her extradition case proceeds in court and is residing in one of her two Vancouver mansions where she is reportedly working on a graduate degree.
+Kovrig and Spavor are being held at an undisclosed location and up to now, have been denied access to lawyers or family members.

 China has also sentenced two other Canadians to death and suspended imports of Canadian canola, while saying those moves were also unrelated to Meng’s case.